 One study that showed this in practice comes from Iyengar and Lepper who ran an experiment using jam.

-One group of shoppers were shown 24 different types of jam, while another group was shown only 6.
-The group that had 24 jams were more interested, but ended up with a 3% purchase rate.
+One group of shoppers was shown 24 different types of jam, while another group was shown only 6.
+The group that had 24 jams was more interested but ended up with a 3% purchase rate.

 How to use it